Government of Portland, Oregon: Public Safety

-The Portland Police Bureau is the primary policing agency in the city and currently reports to the mayor, while Portland Fire & Rescue is assigned to a separate commissioner (Rene Gonzalez as of 2023).
+The Portland Police Bureau is the primary policing agency in the city.
+Formerly, the Police Bureau reported to the mayor, while Portland Fire & Rescue was assigned to a commissioner.
 The city also has an office of emergency management planning for mitigation of natural and manmade disasters.

-Utilities and energy infrastructure
+Vibrant Communities

+As of January 1, 2025, Sonia Schmanski, is the Deputy City Administrator for Vibrant Communities.
+On March 31, 2025, it was announced that the Vibrant Communities Service Area would be dissolved with its bureaus and offices moved to the Public Works and Community & Economic Development service areas starting July 1, 2025.

+Bureaus and offices overseen by the Vibrant Communities service area include: